imohammadali/portfolio/content/jobs/Fardad/index.md

 ---

 - Developed and shipped highly interactive web applications
-- Write some articles in this website
+- Write some articles on this website